eosfor/eosfor.github.io/_posts/2018-07-11-Episode1-Issues-with-Argument-Completers.md

 Functions exported to a global scope and ```[ArgumentCompleter()]``` started working again.

 So the bottom line here - you should export your completers if you what your ```[ArgumentCompleter()]``` working.
 Which is not good, I think.
-IMHO I'd to hide this complexity inside module, so I think it is time to raise an issue on github.
+IMHO I'd to hide this complexity inside module, so I think it is time to raise an issue on github, [#7265](https://github.com/PowerShell/PowerShell/issues/7265).

 ## Using it with a type